Heat–Knicks rivalry

-The Heat–Knicks rivalry is a National Basketball Association (NBA) rivalry between the Miami Heat and New York Knicks.
-During the late 1990s and early 2000s, the two teams met in the NBA playoffs four years in a row from 1997–2000, with the Knicks winning three of those series and the Heat winning one.
-The teams most recently met in the first round of the 2012 NBA playoffs, which the Heat won in five games.
+The Heat–Knicks rivalry is a National Basketball Association (NBA) rivalry between the Miami Heat and the New York Knicks.
+During the late 1990s and early 2000s, the two teams met in the NBA playoffs four years in a row from 1997 to 2000, with the Knicks winning three of those series and the Heat winning one.
+The teams most recently met in the Eastern Conference Semifinals of the 2023 NBA playoffs, which the Heat won in six games.

 The Heat–Knicks rivalry was one of the fiercest in the NBA, and Sports Illustrated considered it the third-best NBA rivalry.
 Prior to the 1997 NBA playoffs, no two NBA teams had ever met in the playoffs for four consecutive seasons, with each series going to the maximum possible number of games.
 The aggressive nature of those four series, defensive struggles marked by numerous foul calls, and intensely physical play, can be traced to the highly defensive style of Pat Riley, former coach of both teams and the rivalry's central figure.
 This 1990s rivalry created some of the most highly anticipated matchups during its short-lived tenure.

 Background

 On March 1, 1991, Dave Checketts was named as the team president for the New York Knicks, and hired Riley as head coach for the 1992 season.
 He turned New York into contenders in a short time, culminating with an Eastern Conference championship in 1994 before losing to Houston in the 1994 NBA Finals, which denied New York from having NBA and NHL championships in the same year, as the Rangers won Game 7 of the 1994 Stanley Cup Finals over the Canucks during the Finals.

 Unable to repeat a trip to the Finals in 1995, Riley stepped down as the Knicks' head coach.
 At the time, many speculated either that he thought the Knicks were no longer a title threat and wanted to move on, or wanted more power.
-Riley answered that question on September 2, 1995, when he took over as Team President and Head Coach of the Miami Heat.
+Riley answered that question on September 2, 1995, when he took over as team president and head coach of the Miami Heat.
 His move caused some controversy, as the Knicks accused Miami of tampering while he was still under contract, which was settled after Miami sent their 1996 first round pick (#19 – Walter McCarty) and $1 million in cash to New York on September 1, 1995.
-Before the rivalry began the only notable occurrence between the teams was the Heat ending the Knicks 15 game win streak in 1994.
+Before the rivalry began the only notable occurrence between the teams was the Heat ending the Knicks' 15-game win streak in 1994.